2021 Sentara Scope of Practice Statement for Professional (RN) and Technical (LPN) Nursing

 To define the scope of practice for the Registered Nurse (RN) and Licensed Practical Nurse (LPN) within Sentara Healthcare.
 Provides description of the scope of nursing practice addressing actions for Sentara nurses.
 The profession of nursing defines the scope and standards of nursing practice and State Boards of Nursing define legal parameters for nursing practice in that setting.
-This document summarizes available information into succinct guidelines to guide nursing practice and delegation.
-Patient safety always is the priority; when questions remain lift up the situation in question to nurse leaders for resolution and guidance.
+This document summarizes information into succinct guidelines to guide scope of nursing practice, supervision and delegation.
+Patient safety always is the priority; when questions remain lift the situation in question to nurse leaders for resolution and guidance.
 All nurses are responsible for adherence to Board of Nursing regulations and laws of the state in which they practice.

 Accountability: To be answerable to oneself and others for one’s own choices, decisions and actions as measured against a standard (ANA, 2015)

 Assignment: The routine care, activities and procedures that are within the authorized scope of practice of the RN or LPN or part of the routine functions of the assigned person.